franzbu/HomeAssistantHeating/README.md

     <img src="https://github.com/user-attachments/assets/12582661-d97b-43ec-b185-a310ce84cf0c" height="300" />
 </p>

 The [firmware for the Waveshare ESP32-P4-ETH](https://github.com/franzbu/HomeAssistantHeating/blob/main/firmware/ESP32-P4-ETH_Froeling_Lambdatronic3200.yml) can easily be adapted to other ESPs (it contains a few lines of code for an additional irrigation valve, which can be removed if not useful).
-Another example can be seen below.

 <p float="left">
   <img src="https://github.com/user-attachments/assets/29b461ea-b1f1-4f5a-834e-1a129d0c9ae3" height="300" />
   <img src="https://github.com/user-attachments/assets/b3757574-4caf-4d44-88d6-aee97cdbc305" height="300" />
 </p>

-[Here](https://github.com/franzbu/HomeAssistantHeating/blob/main/firmware/ESP32-P4-NANO_Froeling_Lambdatronic3200.yml) is the firmware for the Waveshare ESP32-P4-NANO.

 To connect to the aforementioned Froeling SP Dual via Modbus, a TTL to RS232 converter is needed; the Waveshare Rail-Mount TTL To RS232 Galvanic Isolated Converter is a recommended choice for its interference immunity.